Sunday, September 18, 2016

 “It’s midnight, and I’m wide awake,” Mr. Midnight Owl said, sitting on the edge of a tree branch in the moonlight.

 Before Mr. Midnight Owl could decide which way to fly, a flashlight glared in his face and blinded him.
+Two park rangers hopped out of their well-worn pickup truck.

-“How disgusting!
-Just because we asked for your advice every now and then, you think you can do whatever you want,” Park Ranger Scott said.
-“You think you’re so much better than everyone else!
-So, you can tell everyone what to do!”
+“Ugh!
+Really?”
+Park Ranger Scott groaned.
+“Every time!
+Just because we asked for your advice every now and then, you think you can do whatever you want.
+You think you’re so much smarter than everyone else!
+So, you tell everyone what to do!”

-In the meantime, the Owl set off on his nightly flybys, where he looked for camp guests in need of help.
+In the meantime, the Owl set off on his nightly flybys, where he looked for camp guests in need of wisdom.
 Even if the campers didn’t know that they needed help, he was sure he could identify those people looking for advice.

 “Patience is the companion of wisdom,” the Owl continued, spreading his wings.
 “Patience is bitter, but its fruit is sweet.
 Have patience with all things, but first of all with yourself.
 Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.”